Madhya Pradesh cops nab teen for killing 4 security guards | Law-Order

 - India

-Madhya Pradesh police on Friday arrested a teenager who bludgeoned his victims to death, in connection with the murder of four security guards in the last five days.

-The 18-year-old, identified as Shivprasad Dhurve from his Aadhaar card, targeted sleeping security guards and killed three of them in Sagar district and the fourth one in Bhopal, police said.
+Police on Friday arrested an 18-year-old serial killer who allegedly bludgeoned four security guards to death and was driven by an urge to "become famous."
+The teenager, identified as Shivprasad Dhurve from his Aadhaar card, targeted sleeping security guards and killed three of them in Sagar district and the fourth one in Bhopal, police said.

-He killed the guard in Bhopal a few hours before his arrest earlier on Friday, police said.
+The first three killings came in the space of 72 hours earlier in the week, while the fourth victim, from Bhopal, fell prey a few hours before Dhurve was arrested Friday.

-Sagar SP Tarun Nayak said Dhurve, who is 18 years and eight months old, has confessed to the four murders, adding he was influenced by social media and was “dying to become famous.”
+Sagar SP Tarun Nayak said Dhurve has confessed to the four murders, adding he was influenced by social media and was dying to become famous.
 Police are also probing his role in the murder of another security guard in May.

-Asked about Dhurve’s mental state, Nayak said he appears to be normal and not a “psycho” case.

 Police tracked Dhurve, a resident of Sagar district, as he was carrying the mobile phone of the second or third victim, Mishra said.